 Fifth Wheel Coupling

-The Siku R620 model comes with a small level to operate the catch on the fifth wheel coupling.
+The Siku R620 model comes with a small lever to operate the catch on the fifth wheel coupling.
 This lever is connected to the coupling via a thin stiff wire running inside the body of the lorry.
 There was another fake servo under the plate covering the lever mechanism so I removed this and replaced it with a Hobby King 5320 servo.
-I needed to add a small plate to mount this and while it’s a weak servo it have enough power for this application.
+I needed to add a small plate to mount this and while it’s a weak servo and is a little jittery, it has enough power for this application.

 RC Scania R620 Circuit Diagram

 Here is the schematic for my Scania R620 in pdf form.
 This model uses the RC Tractor Guy’s control board version 4 which is a compact version of an Arduino Pro Mini with a built in NRF24L01 radio module.
 It then uses the RC Tractor Guy’s small motor driver board which has a TB6612FNG motor driver to drives the Siku control 32 motor.